leonardr/botfriend/README.md

 set up a cron job to schedule the `botfriend.post` script to run every few minutes.
 Don't worry about posting too often.
 Bots that need to post something will post when they're ready.
-Bots that don't need to post anything right when `botfriend.post` is run will be quiet, and bide their time.
+Bots that don't need to post anything right when `botfriend.post` is run, will be quiet, and bide their time.

 Here's what my cron script looks like: